jkelley/atri-pcie/README.md

 TODO
 ---

+- Change to use real firmware transfer size calculation
 - Change most INFO printk's to DEBUG
 - Some #defines should be parameters
 - Makefile install blows away existing rc.local